Skip to main content

 Linking Contact Import and Survey Distribution Automations

-In legacy automations, users can link contact import and survey distribution automations together to send survey distributions to the contacts that were most recently imported.
-In Workflows, users can perform the import and distribution tasks in a single unified job.
+In legacy automations, you could link contact import and survey distribution automations together to send survey distributions to the contacts that were most recently imported.
+In Workflows, you can add the import and distribution tasks to a single unified workflow.

 It is also possible to add multiple survey distribution tasks to the same workflow, so you can have multiple distributions sent after a single contact import task.